Electricity at the macroscale and its microscopic origins: How is defined?

 \section{How is $\pp$ defined?}

 Many attempts have been made to reconcile Maxwell's auxiliary electric fields, $\pp$ and $\D$, with modern conceptions of material structure and composition.
 Most have proposed definitions of $\pp$ in terms of the microscopic charge density $\rho$.
-Once definitions of $\E$ and $\pp$ are in hand, the definition of $\D$ follows from the constitutive relation quoted in the Introduction.
+Once definitions of $\E$ and $\pp$ are in hand, the definition of $\D$ follows from the constitutive relation ${\D=\varepsilon_0\E+\pp}$.

 None of the proposed definitions of $\pp$ are viable, to my knowledge, and I briefly explain their shortcomings in this section.
 I do not attempt to refute every paper directly, but I outline a few of the most common definitions of $\pp$ and the reasons why they are unsatisfactory.

 The literature on the {\em Modern Theory of Polarization} (MTOP) (e.g., \REF~\linecite{resta-vanderbilt-2007}), which is discussed in Sec.~\ref{section:mtop}, can be consulted for more discussion about shortcomings of pre-MTOP definitions of $\pp$.
 I outline reasons to look beyond the MTOP definition of $\pp$ in Sec.~\ref{section:mtop}.